awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-chef.md

 ![\[Viewing counts in the Compliance resources summary section of the Compliance page.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/state-manager-chef-compliance-summary.png)

-The **Details overview for resources** section shows information about the AWS resource that's not in compliance\.
+The **Details overview for resources** section shows information about the AWS resource that isn't in compliance\.
 This section also includes the Chef resource type against which compliance was run, severity of issue, compliance status, and links to more information when applicable\.

 ![\[Viewing compliance details for a Chef managed resource failure\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/state-manager-chef-compliance-details.png)